s-azizkhan/create-user-from-guest-order-wp-plugin/readme.txt

 Yes, you can disable the notification email by unchecking the "Send User Notification Email when user is created" option in the WooCommerce General settings tab.

+= Is this support WooCommerce HPOC (High-Performance Order Storage) feature? =

+Yes, this plugin supports WooCommerce HPOC (High-Performance Order Storage) feature out of the box [from 1.0.2v].

 == Changelog ==

+= 1.0.2 2025-04-02 =
+* Fix: Fixed an issue where the user was not created when the guest order was placed using the WooCommerce HPOC (High-Performance Order Storage) feature.

 = 1.0.1 2024-12-13 =
 * Improvement: Manually create user from order details.